 County, state and national 4-H resources are available for a wide array of projects.
-Citizenship, Healthy Living, and Science, Technology, Engineering, and Mathematics are our three mission focus areas.
+Civic Engagement, Healthy Living, and Science, Technology, Engineering, and Mathematics are our three mission focus areas.

 4-H programs are delivered in many different ways–afterschool, cloverbuds, military, clubs, camps, during school, and special interest programs.
 4-H goes where youth are , using the Essential Elements to support positive youth development .

 4-H programs can take several forms.
 You can join a 4-H Club, a group of at least 5 members with adult volunteers leaders.
 Clubs choose their own activities from 4-H projects and design their program year.
 Youth enrollment in 4-H is $10 for the year, not to exceed $25 per family (no one is refused membership because of financial hardship-please contact us).